ibireme/YYImage/README.md

 	* MobileCoreServices
 	* libz
 4. Import `YYImage.h`.
 5. Notice: if you want to support WebP format, you may add `Vendor/WebP.framework`(static library) to your Xcode project.
+You may call `YYImageWebPAvailable()` to check whether the WebP library is installed correctly.

 Documentation